jacron/jc-tab-autocomplete/README.md

 # jc-tab-autocomplete

-jcTabAutocomplete is a directive for autocompleting a POSIX path (like on a Mac) on pressing the TAB
+jcTabAutocomplete is a angular directive for autocompleting a POSIX path (like on a Mac) on pressing the TAB
 ##usage-example

     <div jc-tab-autocomplete ng-model="myInput"></div>